CharlieYao1996/MatchCards_Rework/README.md

 - Then the game begins, with a **timer** and an **attempt counter**.
 - Flip two cards:
   - If they **match**, they stay open.
-  - If not, they will close again.
+  - If not, they will close back.
 - Each new game (whether at launch or after pressing restart) will **shuffle the cards randomly**.
 - Match all pairs to win!
 - The game will remember your **best record**.